 Explore Myths about Earth

-Thousands of years ago, Geb was worshipped at the city of Heliopolis in lower Egypt as the ...Read more
+Thousands of years ago, Geb was worshipped in lower Egypt as the earth god.
+Geb was depicted ...Read more

 Coatlicue, whose name means "Serpent Skirt," was the Earth goddess of life and death in the ...Read more

-Gaea was the great deity of the early Greeks.
-She represented the Earth and was worshipped ...Read more
+Gaea, or Mother Earth, was the great goddess of the early Greeks.
+She represented the Earth ...Read more

 Hou Ji was originally a Chinese hero of royal descent.
 His ancestor was Huang Di.
 Tang, the ...Read more